pslib-cz/2022-p2a-mme-pppp-StepanKakes/README.md

 8. Test the light by turning on the power source, If it blows up you're just stupid idiot and you fucked it up.

 # Price Calculation for Stand Realization

-This documentation provides a price calculation for the components required in the stand realization, along with the total cost.

 ## Components and Prices

 To complete the stand realization, you will need the following components: